dgaydukov/cert-aws/sa/files/sa.md

 openssl req -key client.key -new -out client.req openssl x509 -req -in client.req -CA ca.pem -CAkey privkey.pem -CAserial serial.srl -out client.pem
 ```
 Then upload them and use `CloudFormation/advanced-networking/client-vpn.yml` update params as server/client ACM ID.
-Download config and add
+Download config and add:
 * `<cert></cert>` - certificate from client.pem file
 * `<key></key>` - private key from client.key file
 Remove `remote-cert-tls server` from `*.ovpn` file, otherwise you got `ERROR: Certificate does not have key usage extension`
-After run `sudo openvpn --config ~/Downloads/downloaded-client-config.ovpn`
-After you can ping private ec2 from your local machine
+After run `sudo openvpn --config ~/Downloads/downloaded-client-config.ovpn`.
+Then you can ping private ec2 from your local machine.

 ###### Directory Service
 DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.